-Famed author Eric Jerome Dickey passed away from cancer at the age of 59 on January 3.
+Famed author Eric Jerome Dickey passed away from cancer at the age of 59 on Jan.
+3.

-Gospel singer Duranice Pace of the Pace sisters passed away at the age of 62 on January 15.
+Gospel singer Duranice Pace of the Pace sisters passed away at the age of 62 on Jan.
+15.

-American TV writer and brother of Larry Wilmore, Marc Wilmore, died on January 30 at the age of 57.
+American TV writer and brother of Larry Wilmore, Marc Wilmore, died on Jan.
+30 at the age of 57.
 He had been battling COVID among other long-term health conditions.

-Original Supremes member Mary Wilson died in her home at age 76 on February 8.
+Original Supremes member Mary Wilson died in her home at age 76 on Feb.
+8.

 Prince Markie Dee

 Prince Markie Dee, born Mark Anthony Morales, was a member of the pioneering rap group the Fat Boys.
-He died on February 18, one day before his 53rd birthday.
+He died on Feb.
+18, one day before his 53rd birthday.